spec-first/connexion/README.rst

 Zalando Greendale Team's infrastructure connexion will automatically handle token validation and authorization for operations that have `Security Requirements <swager.spec.security_requirement_>`_.
-One main difference between the usual Oauth flow and the one connexion uses is that the API Security Definition **must** include a 'x-tokenInfoUrl' with the url to use to validate and get the token information.
+One main difference between the usual Oauth flow and the one connexion uses is that the API Security Definition **must** include a 'x-tokenInfoUrl' with the URL to use to validate and get the token information.
 Connexion expects to receive the Oauth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.

 Swagger Json
 ------------
-Connexion makes the Swagger specification in json format available from ``swagger.json`` in the base path of the api.
+Connexion makes the Swagger specification in JSON format available from ``swagger.json`` in the base path of the API.

 Swagger UI
 ----------
-The Swagger UI for an API is available, by default, in ``{base_path}/ui/`` where ``base_path`` is the base path of the api.
+The Swagger UI for an API is available, by default, in ``{base_path}/ui/`` where ``base_path`` is the base path of the API.

 You can disable the swagger ui either at application level: